Mencarelli-Simone/LCD-5110-STM32-HAL/README.md

 in the EXAMPLE folder you can find the inc and the src folder tha you can merge in to your cubeMX generated project, i've used a "bluepill" dev board along with a stlink V2 usb dongle, you should find the settings i've used opening the .ioc file with STM32cubeMX

+the bitmap.m matlab is a simple, probaly inefficient, script to generate the B/W bitmap vector for the LCD Code from a given color image. it uses some simple dithering and filtering techniques to improve the quality of the final result.

 you can do wathever you want with my code.